gubraun/coverity-utils/cov-check-deviations/README.md

 # cov-check-deviations
 Checks Coverity defects with classification `Intentional` for triage comments and sets `Deviation Status` attribute accordingly.

+## Purpose
+The script searches the defect's triage history for user triage comments on `Intentional` defect.
+If a comment is found, it sets the `Deviation Status` attribute to `Ready for Review`.
+If no comment is found, it sets it to `Comment Needed`.
+This will help quality engineers to find and audit deviation records.

 ## Install
 ```
 python -m venv venv